Date: 29 December 2015. St. Pete boat

 Cutwater and wow.
 I was given a tour.
 Their shower curtain

 runner certainly tickled my fancy.
-I'd love one just like it for
+I would love one just like it for

 This is the bimini shaded cockpit of a Cutwater: